rvaser/sword/README.md

 # SWORD

 SWORD (Smith Waterman On Reduced Database) is a fast and sensitive software for protein sequence alignment.
-It is implemented as a module for SW# library which is based on CUDA enabled GPUs.
 SWORD consists of two steps, first being a heuristic and the second being optimal alignment phase.
-In the first step, for each query, it reduces the database to A sequences that score best with the query, which are in the second step aligned to the query using SW# library.
+In the first step, for each query, it reduces the database to A sequences that score best with the query, which are in the second step aligned to the query using OPAL library (https://github.com/Martinsos/opal).
 SWORD utilizes multithreading.

 ## DEPENDENCIES